-The Department of Energy has proposed a Clean Hydrogen Production Standard of 4 kg CO2e/kg H2.
-In contrast to the definition of clean hydrogen in the IIJA, which looks at emissions produced at the site of hydrogen production, this standard involves a life-cycle calculation of the emissions associated with hydrogen production.
+The Inflation Reduction Act includes a tax credit for hydrogen production under section 45V of the tax code.
+In the legislation, the value of the tax credit is based on the lifecycle emissions of the hydrogen production, with no tax credit for a value higher than 4 kg CO_2e/kg H_2 .
 In these comments, we will explore the choices that one must make in calculating life-cycle emissions from electricity consumption.
-This standard can only be met if the emissions associated with the consumed electricity are extremely low.
-For a polymer electrolyte membrane with an electricity consumption of 55 kWh/kg H2, we calculate an implied grid intensity of 0.07 kg CO2e/kWh.
+This value can only be met if the emissions associated with the consumed electricity are extremely low.
+For a polymer electrolyte membrane with an electricity consumption of 55 kWh/kg H_2 , we calculate an implied grid intensity of 0.07 kg CO_2e/kWh .
 For reference, the carbon intensity of the grid (not including upstream emissions from natural gas and coal production) is roughly 0.4 kilograms of carbon dioxide equivalent per kilowatt-hour.
 In other words, the electricity consumed must have emissions that fall short of the current grid average by more than 80 percent to achieve this standard.